JungeAlexander/cocoscore/README.md

 CoCoScore implements an improved context-aware co-occurrence scoring scheme that uses textual context to assess whether an association is described in a given sentence or not.
 CoCoScore achieves superior performance compared to previous approaches that rely on constant sentence scores, based on datasets of disease-gene, tissue-gene, and protein-protein associations.
 In our research, we use [distant supervision](doc/example/example.md#appendix-distant-supervision) to create an automatic, but noisy, labelling of a large dataset of sentences co-mentioning two entities of interest.

+## Preprint manuscript

+A preprint manuscript describing CoCoScore and its performance on eight datasets, compared to a baseline co-occurrence scoring model, is available here: [https://www.biorxiv.org/content/early/2018/10/16/444398](https://www.biorxiv.org/content/early/2018/10/16/444398)

+Supplementary data described in the manuscript can be downloaded from: \href{https://doi.org/10.6084/m9.figshare.7198280.v1}{https://doi.org/10.6084/m9.figshare.7198280.v1}.

 ## Quick start

 1. Follow the [installation instructions](#installation).